 The footprint of one mobile might seem insignificant.
 But not when we consider that 1.9 billion mobile phones were projected to be sold in 2018.
 Approximately 60 per second.
 This number of nearly 2 billion mobiles is consistent over the past couple of years.

-Their total carbon footprint in manufacture is at least equal to the Philippines’ annual carbon emissions, a country of over 100 million people 🇵🇭.
-(Sources: Gartner estimate of the number of mobiles sold in 2018.
-Emissions data from World Databank, dated 2014.)
+The total carbon footprint in manufacture of mobiles is at least equal to the Philippines’ annual carbon emissions, a country of over 100 million people 🇵🇭.

 If we slowed global consumption

 All of us can help reduce the impact of our mobiles, by simply using them for longer.
 We can buy repairable mobiles, repair them when broken and stop replacing them so frequently.
 (We can also ask for more efficient design and manufacture.)

 If we used every phone sold this year for 1/3 longer, we would prevent carbon emissions equal to Ireland’s annual emissions 🇮🇪

 These emissions savings would occur three years from now, assuming new purchases are displaced.
 (Same sources as above.)

 And this is just the carbon footprint.
 In production, mobiles require a large amount of water, both in the mining process but also in the manufacture of chips.

 Moreover, mobiles are extremely materially complex and contain valuable raw materials, only a small part of which are recycled.
 Mining processes create huge amounts of waste.
 If mining occurs in countries without rule of law, sound regulation and enforcement, risks arise.
 You can learn more about this on our page “Materials Matter“.